DBS Regulated Activity – 5 Things You Should Know

 What is DBS Regulated Activity?

-If this was the case, then they would need an Enhanced DBS Check with Barred List Check.
+If this were the case, then the carer would need an Enhanced DBS Check with Barred List Check.
+We go into further detail regarding what Regulated Activity is in our article, Regulated Activity And DBS Checks.

 Is DBS Regulated Activity The Same With Children and Vulnerable Adults?

-With that said, what is regulated activity classed as when working with these vulnerable groups?
+DBS Regulated Activity is different for Vulnerable Adults and children, but what is Regulated Activity classed as when working with these vulnerable groups?

 What is a DBS Regulated Activity with Children?